News Desk

 This two-month course empowers Rwandan and Kenyan students with the tools and insights to become visual storytellers - using photography not just for documentation, but as a powerful form of media advocacy.

-Training Photography
+Photography Training

 go-solar-workshop